manojcchoudhary/lightomate/README.md

   *  sudo yum update nss -y
 3. cd to cloned repo.
 4. Run "npm install" to install dependencies.
-5. Configure code. [ There are comments which will help configure the code.]
+5. Configure code. [ There are comments which will help you configure the code.]
 6. Run "npm start"
 7. Once audit is complete.
 You can find the page report json in your target report directory.